rebeccapeltz/node-project/travis.md

 should be 1.8.2

 #### create a travis config 'travis.yml'
 create .travis.yml (not ignored)
-The "addons" sections is need when your app uses bcrypt.
+The "addons" sections is needed for mongo.
+There is an addon for bcrypt.
+See the 'travis.yml.bak' file for this addon.

 ```
 language: node_js
 node_js:
-  - '4'
+  - 4
 services:
   - mongodb
 addons:
   apt:
     sources:
-      - ubuntu-toolchain-r-test
+    - mongodb-3.2.4-precise
     packages:
-      - gcc-4.8
-      - g++-4.8
-env:
-  - CXX=g++-4.8
+    - mongodb-org-server
 sudo: required
 before_script: npm install
 script: